 Read my photo essay with 36 photos of Kathmandu.

 Read about other Plane Views on Velvet Escape.
+See plane views of other famous mountain ranges:

 Note: a big thank you to Yeti Airlines for inviting me on this flight.
 As always, all views expressed above are mine, and mine only.